 You can tell French Jet from Whitby jet by considering the following: French jet is heavier & colder to the touch.
 It will not leave a colour trace when rubbed on a rough surface ( be careful though it will scratch).

-Like Jet Vulcanite can leave a brownish mark on a rough surface however there are other way of telling the difference between the two materials:
+Like Jet Vulcanite can leave a brownish mark on a rough surface, however, there is another way of telling the difference between the two materials:

 – Vulcanite has moulded detail, jet is hand carved